rawilk/laravel-form-components/docs/installation.md

 ### Using Laravel Mix or Webpack with CSS-Loader

-You can import the built CSS in your own CSS files using `@import '../../vendor/rawilk/laravel-form-components/resources/js/laravel-form-components-styles/dist/styles.css';`.
+You can import the CSS files into your own stylesheets using `@import '../../vendor/rawilk/laravel-form-components/resources/css/index.css';'`.
 This is assuming your stylesheet is located in the `./resources/css/` directory of your project.

-### Directly in Blade/HTML

-You could copy the built CSS from `vendor/rawilk/laravel-components/resources/js/laravel-form-components-styles/dist/styles.css` into your public folder, and then use a `link` tag in your blade/html to get it: `<link rel="stylesheet" href="{{ asset('css/laravel-form-components.css') }}">`.
+This will import all the package's styles into your project, however you are free to import only the stylesheets you need as well.
+They are all located in the same directory as the `index.css` stylesheet.

 If you would like to customize the CSS we provide, head over to [the section on Customizing CSS](/docs/laravel-form-components/{version}/advanced-usage/customizing-css).